Graph Energy Matching: Transport-Aligned Energy-Based Modeling for Graph Generation: Graph Energy Matching

+This condition characterizes the solution and defines the training objective (\Cref{sec:training}).
 During sampling, given a trained potential $\tilde V_\theta$ that satisfies the optimality objective \eqref{eq:optimality}, our goal is to approximately solve \eqref{eq:new_T} using a local proposal mechanism.
 Instead of performing large global moves, we iteratively descend the potential by making local edits, enabling a Taylor expansion of $\tilde V_\theta(\hat y)$ around the current state $\hat x$.
 Rather than controlling the step-size parameter $\eta$, we simplify the (local) greedy proposal by restricting the kernel to exactly $N$ edits per jump.
 Since our jumps are local, we use the cost \( c_{\mathrm{loc}}(\hat x,\hat y) \) with distinct weights \(\lambda_\mathcal{V}\) and \(\lambda_\mathcal{E}\) \eqref{eq:loc-cost}.

 Linearizing around $\hat{x}$: we approximate $\tilde{V}_\theta(\hat{y}) \approx \tilde{V}_\theta(\hat{x}) + (\hat{y} - \hat{x})^\top \nabla_{\hat{x}}\tilde{V}_\theta(\hat{x})$.
 We deterministically select the candidate $y$ from the candidate set $C_N(x)$, defined as the set of graphs reachable from $x$ via exactly $N$ \emph{discrete} modifications (edge changes/removals or node type alterations), by minimizing the sum of the potential change and the transport cost: